Bret Schundler: Mayor of Jersey City

-His first run for elective office was an unsuccessful campaign for the New Jersey Senate in 1991, where despite the partisan nature of the election and the overwhelmingly Democratic composition of the district (only 6% of voters were registered Republicans), Schundler lost to incumbent Edward T. O'Connor, Jr. by only a 55.1% to 44.9% margin.
+His first run for elective office was an unsuccessful campaign for the New Jersey Senate in 1991, where despite the partisan nature of the election, and overwhelmingly Democratic composition of the district (only 6% of voters were registered Republicans), Schundler lost to incumbent Edward T. O'Connor, Jr. by only a 55.1% to 44.9% margin.
 The next year, Gerald McCann was removed as mayor of Jersey City because of a criminal conviction unrelated to his public duties, and Schundler entered the special election to finish the remaining eight months of McCann's term.
-He won the election with 17 percent of the vote in a crowded field of 19 candidates.
+He won the election with 17 percent of the vote, in a crowded field of 19 candidates.
 Like most major cities in New Jersey, Jersey City elections are officially nonpartisan.
-While Schundler never announced himself as a Republican on his campaign literature or ads, he was known to be a Republican based on his campaign for the State Senate a year earlier, and he was thus the first Republican to occupy the mayoral office in Jersey City since 1917.
-Contributing to his victory was the fact that two African American candidates split the black vote, and two siblings, Lou and Allen Manzo, also split a large number of votes.
+While Schundler never announced himself as a Republican on his campaign literature or ads, he was known to be a Republican based on his campaign for the State Senate a year earlier, and was thus considered Jersey City's first Republican mayor since 1917.
+Contributing to his victory was that two African American candidates split the black vote, and two siblings, Lou and Allen Manzo, also split a large number of votes.

-Once in office, Schundler developed a reputation as a politician who was incorruptible.
-This strongly resonated in a city with a long legacy of corruption dating to the Frank Hague era.
+Once in office, Schundler developed a reputation as a politician who was incorruptible, which strongly resonated in a city with a long legacy of corruption dating to the Frank Hague era in local politics.
 He subsequently won a full term in 1993 with 69% of the vote—the largest margin of victory since Jersey City returned to the Mayor-Council form of government in 1961, and according to some sources, in the city's entire history.
-He won a second full term in 1997, winning a run-off election by a substantial margin.
+He won his second full term in 1997; while coming up short of a majority in the first round, he won the run-off by a substantial margin.

 During his tenure as mayor, Schundler reduced crime, lowered property taxes, increased the city's tax collection rate and property values, instituted medical savings accounts for city employees and privatized the management of the city's water utility.
 He also led the battle to pass New Jersey's charter school legislation.